 Natural: T. niloticus is found in the tropical and subtropical waters of the eastern Indian and western Pacific Oceans.
 Its natural distribution extends from Sri Lanka in the west (Rao, 1936) to Wallis Island in the east (Gillett, 1986a).
 The northern limit of its range is the Ryukyu islands of southern Japan (Hedley, 1917), while its most southerly extent is New Caledonia (Bour et al., 1982) and the Swain Reefs complex at the southern end of the Great Barrier Reef (GBR), Australia (Moorhouse, 1933).
 Within this range, the distribution of T. niloticus is by no means continuous.
-In the Caroline Islands, for example, T. niloticus occurs naturally in only Palau, including Helen Reef, and in Yap Island (part of the Federated States of Micronesia) (McGowan, 1956; Asano, 1963).
-Absence of suitable habitat on these islands is not the reason for the lack of trochus, because human translocations of trochus to these reefs were often successful (South Seas Government, 1937, 1939; McGowan, 1957a).
+In the Federated States of Micronesia, for example, T. niloticus occurs naturally on only the Palau islands, Yap Island and Helen Reef (McGowan, 1956; Asano, 1963).
+Absence of suitable habitat on these islands is not the reason for the lack of trochus, because human translocationS of trochus to these reefs were often successful (South Seas Government, 1937, 1939; McGowan, 1957a).
 The likelihood of limited larval dispersal, which this suggests, and its implications for management, are discussed further below.

 Translocations: Translocations of T. niloticus to places where they do not naturally occur have, in many cases, been remarkably successful.
-Translocations began in the late 1920s, when Nagao Asano and his colleagues conducted a number of transplants, particularly among the islands of Micronesia (Asano, 1937a; 1938a; 1939a, b, c).
+Translocations began in the late 1920s, when Nagao Asano and his colleagues conducted a number of transplants, particularly between the islands of Micronesia (Asano, 1937a; 1938a; 1939a, b, c).
 Since then, numerous transplantations of trochus have taken place around the Pacific; these have been summarised by Gillett (1986a).
-Perhaps the most successful transplantation was of 280 shells from Fiji to the atoll of Aitutaki in the Cook Islands in 1957 (Powell, 1957b).
+Perhaps the most successful transplantation was of 40 shells from Fiji to the atoll of Aitutaki in the Cook Islands in 1957 (Powell, 1957; Van Pel, 1957; Devambez, 1960; Sims, 1985).
 These were allowed to breed and multiply, their population increase not hindered by fishing, for 24 years.
 The first fishing exercise took place in 1981, when nearly 200 tonnes were harvested (Sims, 1985).

 An equally successful transplantation of trochus to a pass on the windward side of Tahiti (French Polynesia) took place, also in 1957, when 40 of 1,200 trochus survived the journey from Vanuatu (Salvat and Rives, 1980; Gillett, 1986a).
 The stocks were not fished for 17 years.
-On the basis of an estimated biomass of 2,500 tonnes in 1971 (Yen, 1985), it was estimated that the initial population of 40 increased by an average factor of 2.3 annually between initial transplant and first harvest (Nash, 1985).
+On the basis of an estimated biomass of 2,500 tonnes in 1971 (Yen, 1985), it was estimated that the initial population of 40 increased by an average factor of 2.3 annually between initial transplant and the first harvest (Nash, 1985).

 Despite the numerous translocations of T. niloticus, there have been almost no records of adverse environmental, ecological or economic consequences.
 The only known observed effect was a decline in the abundance of the turban snail Turbo setosus at Aitutaki Atoll in the Cook Islands, reported by the people living there (Sims, 1985).
 It was this observed decline that prompted the first harvest of T. niloticus in 1981 (Sims, 1985).
-T. setosus was nevertheless observed to be quite common on Aitutaki reef in August 1992 (personal observation).